 Imperfection: Nothing in existence is perfect, or rather, nothing exists without imperfection.
 Even the most seemingly perfect straight edge will have flaws when magnified.
 Over time, everything becomes more irregular and flawed.
 Is there a perfect photograph?
 In whose eyes is it perfect?

 Incompleteness: All things in our universe, including the universe itself, are in an undeniable state of deterioration, nothing is ever finished not complete.
 At what point is a wave or a tree complete?
 Is a photograph finished when it is taken? or does it take on new meaning as soon as it is taken and distributed to myriad different subjective audiences?

-In Wabi-Sabi for Artists, Designers, Poets & Philosophers (1994), Leonard Koren attempts to lay out Wabi-Sabi as a referential 'comprehensive aesthetic system'.
+In Wabi-Sabi for Artists, Designers, Poets & Philosophers ((Koren, 1994:40), Leonard Koren explains Wabi-Sabi as a referential 'comprehensive aesthetic system'.
 The table below is a breakdown of the key interrelating aspects:

 |Metaphysics:||All things are either evolving from, or devolving towards, 'nothingness'.
 While the universe constructs, it also destruct.
 New things emerge out of 'nothingness', which, opposed to the traditional western thought that nothingness is an empty space, in Wabi-Sabi it is a place alive with possibility.
 The universe is in constant motion towards or away from potential. |

 |Spiritually Values:||Truth comes from the observation of nature, 'greatness' exists in the inconspicuous and overlooked details, beauty can be coaxed out of ugliness. |